The Mystery of the Holes at Rush Lake

 Babbitt’s Small Quarry Fails at Rush Lake

 Like Grindstone City, the operations began to falter in the late 1880’s .
 Public records in 1892 show that the Babbitt operations may have started to decline as the company failed to file its financial report that year to the state.
-By 1910, a State geological survey indicated that the quarry is no longer in operations and the quarry operations were filled with water.
+By 1910, a State geological survey indicated that the quarry is no longer in operation and the quarry areas were filled with water.

 The last evidence of the Babbitt quarry can still be seen at the end of Quarry Road.
 Specifically, the 1800s excavations are on the edge of the Rush Lake State Game Area in Lake Township.
 The site can be seen from Google Earth of the large holes of the former stone quarrying operations.
 The Babbitt quarry was the smallest and shortest-lived of the sandstone quarry operations of the Upper Thumb.

 - Geological Survey of Michigan Lower Peninsula 1896-1900, State of Michigan

 - A Biological Survey of the Sand Dune Region on the South Shore of Saginaw Bay Michigan, 1910-1911, State of Michigan